ian-IBCIRL/IB-PP4-MVP/README.md

 [Testing Schedule Overview](/assets/testing/test-schedule.pdf)

-A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here](/assets/testing/TESTING.md)
+Details of the [testing](/assets/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/assets/testing/TESTING.md)

 ## UX